jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

     scl enable python27 bash
     python -V

-If the last command shows python 2.7 then you are now using the correct version.
+If the last command shows python 2.7 then you are now using the correct python version.

     source /bin/activate

 Now clone you Django webapp repo from github and install all the required dependenices.
-(This is assuming you developed the web app on another computer and saved the code to a github accound).
+(This is assuming you developed the web app on another computer and saved the code to a github account).
 I had trouble using the swarthmore github, so I used a private account.
+This may include installing the python 2.7, which will

 To set up my httpd django configuration, I added the fallowing to the django.conf file in the httpd config folder